jaguart/Mantha/MANTHA-changes.md

 * updated ``.gitignore`` to exclude things in ``assets/built/``
 * removed tracking of the current content of ``assets/built/`` - ``git rm --cache assets/built/*``
+* added to LICENCE

+## Core structure

+* Created assets/css/mantha.css
+  * added line into default.hbs to include this CSS
+* Created assets/js/mantha.js
+  * added line into default.hbs to include this JS
+  * will use `{{#contentFor "scripts"}}` in templates to activate JS.

+## Feature

+* Hide link to ghost.org in footer.